Skip to main content

 Here you can find the links to the dedicated webpages for the NESTiD Seminars and videos from previous years: Past NESTiD Seminars

-The seminar talks will be streamed online on zoom.
-Whenever the speaker is physically present in Durham, the presentation will also be in the room MCS2050 at the MCS building (in addition to zoom streaming).
-Whenever a speaker is not physically present, all people at Durham are invited to watch the zoom seminar in the above room.
-Below you can find the list of speakers and talks for the year 2024/25.
+The seminar talks will be streamed online on Teams.
+Whenever the speaker is physically present in Durham, the presentation will also be in the room MCS3052 at the MCS building (in addition to Teams streaming).
+Whenever a speaker is not physically present, all people at Durham are invited to watch the Teams seminar in the above room.
+Below you can find the list of speakers and talks for the year 2025/26.
 In the schedule of talks below is in UK time.

 NOTE: Please refer to the schedule below for any room changes for some selected talks.